charleswfloyd3/StockMonitor/README.md

 # StockMonitor
-Stock Monitoring program in its infancy.
+Stock monitoring program in its infancy.